aporia-ai/inferencedb/README.md

 ### Core

-* [ ] Add support for Spark Streaming in addition to of Faust
+* [ ] Add support for Spark Streaming in addition to Faust

 ### Event Processors